-Have you been thinking of going on vacation alone, but not sure if you’ll enjoy it?
-Many travellers feel fearful at the thought of solo travel.
+Have you been thinking of going on vacation alone but are not sure if you’ll enjoy it?
+Many travellers can feel overwhelmed at the thought of solo travel.
 However, there really is no need to let your travel fears stop you from taking a trip alone.

 While there’s nothing quite like making memories around the world with those you love most, travelling by yourself can be just as memorable.
 It’s in fact, a completely different experience as a whole.
 Like many other single travellers will tell you, it’s like becoming part of a new family.
 It’s the perfect way to make new friends.

 Unlike you might think, touring on your own doesn’t have to involve any worries and/or stress.
 One can prepare for the experience and with a little help from our group tour packages, most of your travel arrangements will be taken care of by the click of a button.
 Below we’ve shared our top tips for anyone planning to join a group tour as a solo traveller.